nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### administrators Group Members Have Access to Protected Directories {{since '9.2'}}

-Directories access protected by giving `Read`permission to group Nobody are now accessible by members of the group administrators.
+Directories access protected by giving `Read` permission to group "Nobody" are now accessible by members of the group "administrators".

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22609](https://jira.nuxeo.com/browse/NXP-22609)